47chapters/letsgo/docs/how-to/develop-the-worker.md

 The _worker_ component is an [AWS Lambda handler](https://docs.aws.amazon.com/lambda/latest/dg/typescript-handler.html) implemented in [TypeScript](https://www.typescriptlang.org/).

 The boilerplate LetsGo _worker_ implementation provides a simple message routing mechanism based on the `type` property of the received message.
-The scaffolding breaks down the routing logic all the way to the specific Stripe events generated in the lifecycle of a Stripe subscription, but leaves the processing logic of those events unimplemented.
+The scaffolding breaks down the routing logic all the way to the specific Stripe events generated in the lifecycle of a Stripe subscription but leaves the processing logic of those events unimplemented.
 You need to add custom processing logic to the Stripe events that are relevant to your application.

-In the course of development of your app, you may be adding support for custom message types to the worker.
+In the course of the development of your app, you may be adding support for custom message types to the worker.

 When you [deploy your app to AWS](../tutorials/first-deployment-to-aws.md), the _worker_ component is packaged as a [Docker](https://www.docker.com/) image and deployed as an [AWS Lambda function](https://aws.amazon.com/pm/lambda).
 In addition, there is an [AWS SQS Standard Queue](https://aws.amazon.com/sqs/) in front of the Lambda function.
-New messages, regardless of their source, are first enqeued in SQS, and from there picked up for processing by a [Lambda Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) which invokes the Lambda handler function.
+New messages, regardless of their source, are first enqueued in SQS, and from there picked up for processing by a [Lambda Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) which invokes the Lambda handler function.
 This mechanism supports throttling and error handling of message processing.

 When [running locally](./run-locally.md), the _worker_ component is hosted as a plain [Node.js](https://nodejs.org/) HTTP server on `http://localhost:3002`.
 Unlike in the cloud, there is no queue in front of the _worker_ component when running locally.
 Any messages "enqueued" for the worker using the [@letsgo/queue](../reference/letsgo-queue/README.md) package will be immediately passed to the worker to process.
 This means there is no fidelity with any of the scalability/throttling/failure behaviors you would expect if the queue were present.
 In particular, messages that fail during processing are dumped as opposed to being re-tried or sent to a dead letter queue.

 ### Location

 The _worker_ code is located in the `apps/worker` directory.
-Here are key files you will be working with:
+Here are the key files you will be working with:

 - `apps/worker/index.ts` - the AWS Lambda handler responsible for receiving messages, routing them to handlers, and reporting back failures to SQS.
 - `apps/worker/server.ts` - the lightweight HTTP server used when running the worker locally.